-SS.8: Feedback and improvement processes are effective in addressing and preventing the recurrence of safety system issues.
-(10 CFR 830.122, DOE O 226.1B)
+SS.6: Feedback and improvement processes are effective in addressing and preventing the recurrence of safety system issues.
+(10 CFR 830.122, and DOE O 226.1B)

-- 1. DOE and its contractors identify the causes of problems and work to prevent recurrence as a part of correcting the problem.
+- 1. Contractors identify the causes of problems and work to prevent recurrence as a part of correcting the problem.
 (10 CFR 830.122, criterion 3) - 2.
-Contractors must monitor and evaluate all work performed under their contracts to ensure work performance meets the applicable requirements for environment, safety, and health, including quality assurance, integrated safety management, safeguards and security, cyber security, and emergency management.
-(DOE O 226.1B, attachment 1)
+Contractors must assess and evaluate all work performed under their contracts to ensure work performance meets the applicable requirements for environment, safety, and health, including quality assurance, and integrated safety management.
+(DOE O 226.1B, attachment 1) - 3.
+Assessment programs must be risk informed, formally described and documented, and appropriately cover potentially high consequence activities.
+(DOE O 226.1B CRD 2.B(2))

-- Does the contractor assurance system include periodic assessments and performance indicators/measures of systems engineering, configuration management, maintenance, surveillance and testing, and operations for credited safety systems? - Are the results of contractor safety system assessments (including deficiencies and opportunities for improvement) effectively analyzed, tracked, corrected, and, as appropriate, made available to DOE line management? - Are findings and/or deficiencies related to safety system functionality from previous independent oversight appraisal activities appropriately handled in the issues management process? - Are performance indicators/measures effectively utilized in identifying and resolving performance trends and potential problems, allocating resources, and applying lessons learned and good practices?
+- Does the contractor assurance system include periodic assessments and performance indicators/measures of systems engineering, configuration management, maintenance, surveillance and testing, and operations for credited safety systems? - Are the results of contractor safety system assessments (including deficiencies and opportunities for improvement) effectively analyzed, tracked, corrected, and, as appropriate, made available to DOE line management? - Are findings and/or deficiencies related to safety system functionality from previous independent oversight appraisal activities appropriately handled in the issues management process? - Are performance indicators/measures effectively utilized in identifying and resolving performance trends and potential problems, allocating resources, and applying lessons learned and good practices? - Does the contractor provide and ensure completion of corrective action program(s) training for personnel in engineering, configuration management, maintenance, surveillance and testing, and operations organizations? - Are formal processes in place and effectively implemented to identify, characterize, monitor, close, and verify the effectiveness of corrective actions? - Are corrective action plans for system deficiencies scheduled and properly tracked to ensure timely resolution? - Do corrective actions ensure, as appropriate, that training on changes made to safety systems is effectively provided and completed prior to resuming operations? - Are effectiveness reviews adequately performed for corrective actions to reduce repeat issues? - Have formal programs and processes been established and effectively implemented to solicit feedback from employees, identify lessons learned from internal and external sources, disseminate lessons learned to appropriate personnel, and ensure that lessons learned are understood and applied? - Are events related to engineering, configuration management, maintenance, surveillance and testing, and operations of safety systems investigated in accordance with formal programs and processes, properly analyzed to identify issues leading to the event, and reported as required by directives?

-- Does the contractor have defined training programs to ensure personnel responsible for managing and performing safety system quality assurance activities possess the knowledge, skills, and abilities commensurate with their responsibilities? - Does the contractor provide and ensure completion of corrective action program(s) training for personnel in engineering, configuration management, maintenance, surveillance and testing, and operations organizations? - Are formal processes in place and effectively implemented to identify, characterize, monitor, close, and verify the effectiveness of corrective actions? - Are corrective action plans for system deficiencies scheduled and properly tracked to ensure timely resolution? - Do corrective actions ensure, as appropriate, that training on changes made to safety systems is effectively provided and completed prior to resuming operations? - Are effectiveness reviews adequately performed for corrective actions to reduce repeat issues? - Have formal programs and processes been established and effectively implemented to solicit feedback from employees, identify lessons learned from internal and external sources, disseminate lessons learned to appropriate personnel, and ensure that lessons learned are understood and applied? - Are events related to engineering, configuration management, maintenance, surveillance and testing, and operations of safety systems investigated in accordance with formal programs and processes, properly analyzed to identify issues leading to the event, and reported as required by directives? - Do subcontractors implement effective self-assessment programs and does the contractor's subcontractor oversight program effectively evaluate performance, provide feedback to subcontractors, and ensure correction of process and performance deficiencies?
+• Do subcontractors implement effective self-assessment programs and do the contractor and subcontractor oversight programs effectively evaluate performance, provide feedback to subcontractors, and ensure correction of process and performance deficiencies?

-SS.9: Active safety systems, as defined in the facility's approved safety basis, have been evaluated/demonstrated to be capable of fulfilling their required safety functions for all required operating and accident conditions.
+SS.7: Active safety systems, as defined in the facility's approved safety basis, have been evaluated/demonstrated to be capable of fulfilling their required safety functions for all required operating and accident conditions.
 (10 CFR 830, subpart B)